kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 You want to talk about what you're trying to do.

-You want to start your story with a weakness.
+You want to start your story with a weakness and an obstacle.

 I talked about why I'm not a good communicator.